schklerg/dnsblock_socialmedia/README.md

 * dns_instagram.txt will also block calls to Instagram, which is owned by Facebook
 * dns_whatsapp.txt will block calls to WhatsApp, which is owned by Facebook
 * dns_crashlytics.txt blocks telemetry reporting to Crashlytics.
 They don't seem to do aggressive tracking, but if you are not a fan of telemetry, add this.
+* dns_youtube.txt is my attempt to block ads in Youtube.
+Not sure how effective yet.

 **NOTE**  In case it's not obvious, using these blocklists will block these sites entirely for your system.
 Use at your own discretion.